hl7ch/ch-vacd/input/pagecontent/vaccination-record.md

-The **Immunization Administration document** describes the content and format of a vaccination record document containing in minimum the chapter with the known and applied immunizations and may contain all other defined chapters including the medical and exposition risks which are very important for the immunization decisions.
+The **Vaccination Record document** describes the content and format of a vaccination record document containing in minimum the chapter with the known and applied immunizations and may contain all other defined chapters including the medical and exposition risks which are very important for the immunization decisions.